 Offer a variety of options

-When planning the menu, be sure to include a variety of options that cater to different dietary needs, such as vegetarian, vegan, gluten-free, or dairy-free dishes.
-This will ensure that all guests can enjoy the food and feel included in the reception.
+When planning the menu, be sure to include a variety of options that cater to different dietary needs, with hot and cold options as well as meat dishes alongside vegetarian, vegan, gluten-free, or dairy-free choices.
+This will help ensure all guests can enjoy the food and feel included in the reception.

 Be prepared for last-minute adjustments